OpenMendel/MendelIHT.jl/docs/src/man/examples.md

 ## Example 2: How to simulate data

 Here we demonstrate how to use `MendelIHT.jl` and [SnpArrays.jl](https://github.com/OpenMendel/SnpArrays.jl) to simulate data, allowing you to design your own genetic studies.
+Note:
++ For more complex simulation, please use the module [TraitSimulations.jl](https://github.com/OpenMendel/TraitSimulation.jl).
-Note all linear algebra routines involving PLINK files are handled by `SnpArrays.jl`.
++ All linear algebra routines involving PLINK files are handled by [SnpArrays.jl](https://github.com/OpenMendel/SnpArrays.jl).

 First we simulate an example PLINK trio (`.bim`, `.bed`, `.fam`) and non-genetic covariates, then we illustrate how to import them.
 For simplicity, let us simulated indepent SNPs with binary phenotypes.
 Explicitly, our model is: